A Dependable Problem

 Type One: The “Old School” Manager

-It’s also a practice which is usually just an excuse for a manager to exercise much more control than he/she is allowed.
-The manager who does this is probably influential and very well liked in the organization, and employees are usually reticent to be perceived as a “whistle-blower,” – nevertheless such behavior from a manager is intolerable for safety.
-As said, just look at safety data from the 1960’s through 1980’s.
+It’s also a practice that is usually just an excuse for a manager to exercise much more control than he/she is allowed.
+The manager who does this is probably influential and very well-liked in the organization, and employees are usually reticent to be perceived as a “whistle-blower,” – nevertheless such behavior from a manager is intolerable for safety.
+As said, just look at safety data from the 1960s through the 1980s.

 This type of behavior is also more prevalent in Western cultures where initiative is highly prized as a personality trait.
 Personally, I have considerable initiative.
 If I see a problem, I don't wait for somebody to fix it.
 I'll fix it when I have the time and ability.
 Usually, I keep my mouth shut about my informal corrective actions.
 I don't need additional praise from management.
 It's what I was hired to do.
 While this is admirable behavior, managers need to be aware of the potential consequences of their silent, informal risk management activities.

-While we do not to stereotype these resistant managers, but there is a rather identifiable trend in the type of manager who practices this:
+While we do not stereotype these resistant managers, there is a rather identifiable trend in the type of manager who practices this:

 - Over 50 years of age